Pantalla#

 pressing#

-pressing returns whether the screen is currently being pressed (touched).
+pressing returns a Boolean indicating whether the Brain screen is currently being pressed.

 True- The screen is being pressed.False- The screen is not being pressed.